crystal-ruby/pages/_posts/2015-09-03-a-new-language.md

 The way i had the implementation figured was to have different versions of the same function.
 In each function we would have compile time types, everything known.
-I'll probably still do that, just written in saml.
+I'll probably still do that, just written in bosl.

 ### Object c

 The language needs to be object based, off course.
 Just because it's typed and not dynamic and closer to assembler, doesn't mean we need to give up objects.
 In fact we mustn't.
-Saml (working name) should be a little bit in like c++, ie compile time known variable arrangement and types, objects.
+Bosl (working name) should be a little bit in like c++, ie compile time known variable arrangement and types, objects.
 But no classes (or inheritance), more like structs, with full access to everything.
 So a struct.variable syntax would mean grab that variable at that address, no functions, no possible